INDIVIDUAL HERBS

 Xi Xin

-Lung Heat with cough and asthma
+Lung Heat with coughing and asthma.

-Heat toxin in the Lungs
+Heat toxin in the Lungs.

-Toothache and gum swelling due to Blazing Stomach Fire
+Toothache and gum swelling due to Blazing Stomach Fire.

 Rx.
 Rehmanniae